 By law, you’re required to wear a life vest aka a Personal Floatation Device when you’re kayaking, or at least have it in the boat.
 This obviously protects you in the event some accident happens while you’re out on the water.
 However, not all life vests are made equal and you’ll find that life vests come in different types depending on the performance level required, depending on the weather and water conditions.
 Getting the right fit is also important in ensuring that the vest performs as intended.
 Let’s look at what else you need to know in order to make the right choice when purchasing your life vest for kayaking, based on the different types available.

-What You Should Consider When Choosing a Life Vest
+What To Consider When Choosing a Life Vest

 Different Types of Life Vests